 Try Transformer for Snowflake

 This tutorial covers the steps needed to try Transformer for Snowflake.
-You will learn how to work with the Control Hub user interface, build a basic Snowflake pipeline, and preview the pipeline actions.
+You will learn how to work with the Control Hub user interface, build a basic Transformer for Snowflake pipeline, preview pipeline activity, and run a job.

 Although the tutorial provides a simple use case, keep in mind that StreamSets is a powerful platform that enables you to build and run large numbers of complex pipelines.